Sanzhanov/Sanzhanov/README.md

 <br>

 ## 📕 **My latest Posts**
+- <a rel="last article" href="https://medium.com/testing-with-cypress/how-to-optimize-cypress-tests-using-javascript-abilities-part-2-recursion-a89b5decc553">How to optimize Cypress tests using JavaScript abilities?
+(Part 2.
+Recursion)</a>
-- <a rel="last article" href="https://medium.com/@sanzhanov/how-to-optimize-cypress-tests-using-javascript-abilities-part-1-loops-52f0ec422ab6">How to optimize Cypress tests using JavaScript abilities?
+- <a rel="last article" href="https://medium.com/testing-with-cypress/how-to-optimize-cypress-tests-using-javascript-abilities-part-1-loops-52f0ec422ab6">How to optimize Cypress tests using JavaScript abilities?
 (Part 1.
 Loops)</a>
 - <a rel="last article" href="https://dev.to/sanzhanov/node-version-manager-nvm-how-to-install-and-use-step-by-step-guide-k4a">Node Version Manager (NVM): how to install and use (step-by-step guide)</a>
 - <a rel="last article" href="https://dev.to/sanzhanov/run-api-tests-with-newman-and-send-reports-to-telegram-340e">Run API tests with Newman and send reports to Telegram</a>
 - something interesting coming soon... :wink: